MuyangLin95/Autonomous-Ultrasound-CodeData/README.md

 The logistic model is developed in MATLAB 2020b.

-The image dataset can be accessed via google cloud link: xxxxxxxxxxxxxxxxxxxxxxxxx.
+The image datasets can be accessed via google cloud (https://drive.google.com/drive/folders/1vcOBjbB2TfEuSezzj9HImkliZ04tyQng?usp=share_link)

 ## Reference
 The classificaiton models (VGG11, VGG13, ResNet, MobileNet) can be refered to pytorch.